Laurie Cabot – The Official Witch Of Salem

-Laurie Cabot is one of the most high-profile witches in the world.
-She is an author, artist, and businesswoman.
-She is the founder of the Witches League for Public Awareness or WLPA, a watchdog aimed at correcting many misconceptions about Witchcraft.
+Laurie Cabot stands out as one of the most renowned witches globally.
+She is an author, artist, and entrepreneur.
+As the founder of the Witches League for Public Awareness—or WLPA—she aims to clarify various misunderstandings surrounding Witchcraft.

 Early Life

-In 1947, Laurie moved to Boston to finish her high school education.
-It was at this time when she began her comprehensive study of religion.
-A witch working at the library encouraged her to look beyond Christianity and into other belief systems.
-This witch introduced her to two other witches, and together they taught Laurie the craft.
-At the age of 16, they initiated Laurie into a coven.
-After being anointed with oil and dubbed with a sword, Laurie took up the sword and struck it in the ground saying, “I return to earth my wisdom and henceforth call myself a witch!”
+In 1947, Laurie relocated to Boston to continue her high school education.
+During this time, she delved deeply into the study of various religions.
+A witch she met at the library encouraged her to explore belief systems beyond Christianity.
+This encounter led her to two other witches who taught her the craft.
+At 16, she was initiated into a coven.
+Anointing her with oil and a sword, Laurie vowed, “I return to earth my wisdom and henceforth call myself a witch!”

 Move To Salem

-Laurie moved into Salem and rented a house with a friend.
-In Salem, Laurie started teaching ‘Witchcraft as a Science’ at Wellesley High School.
-Later on, she taught classes at the Salem State College for seven years.
-Laurie describes the ‘Science Tradition of Witchcraft’ as a mixture of Celtic and pre-Gardnerian.
-It adheres to the ‘Wiccan Rede’ and the ‘Three-Fold Law of Return’.
+Laurie moved to Salem, sharing a house with a friend.
+In Salem, she began teaching ‘Witchcraft as a Science’ at Wellesley High School.
+She later taught at Salem State College for seven years.
+Laurie describes the ‘Science Tradition of Witchcraft’ as an amalgamation of Celtic and pre-Gardnerian practices, abiding by the ‘Wiccan Rede’ and the ‘Three-Fold Law of Return.’

 The Stages of Life Bundle from the Moonlight Shop